Road Traffic Accident Personal Injury Solicitors.

 If you have been injured in a car or motorcycle accident, and the accident was not your fault, and the accident was in the last 3 years, MG Legal’s personal injury claims solicitors will help you bring a claim for compensation, on a no win no fee basis.
 Our experts believe that if the injury is not your fault, then you shouldn’t have to pay upfront costs to have access to justice.
 At MG Legal, our personal injury department consists of a small, dedicated team of solicitors, all of whom specialise in personal injury; from road traffic accidents, to medical negligence- each solicitor has their speciality, and we believe the advice and assistance we offer our injured clients, is the best available.

-The most common injuries sustained by cyclists and motorcyclists
+What are the most common injuries sustained by cyclists and motorcyclists?

 In 2018, 99 pedal cyclists were killed, 4,106 seriously injured and 13,345 slightly injured in Great Britain.
 Although car occupants account for the greatest number of casualties each year, this is unsurprising as cars account for 80% of traffic on Britain's roads.